 Focus Group Data Services - Fair Use Policy.

 This Fair Use Policy (FUP) is intended to help protect our customers, and the internet community, from the inappropriate use of the internet.
-This FUP sets out the rules which apply to the use of our internet connection services including your responsibilities and permitted and prohibited uses of those services.
+This FUP sets out the rules which apply to the use of Focus Group internet connection services including your responsibilities and permitted and prohibited uses of those services.

 We remind customers that when they are connected to the internet via our service they must comply with the law.
 Customers must not use our service: